brain-bican/models/README.md

 # BICAN Knowledgebase data models

-This repo contains data models generated using linkML for BICAN knowledgebase.
+This repo contains data models generated using [LinkML](https://linkml.io/linkml/) for BICAN knowledgebase.
+LinkML is a linked data modeling language that supports YAML, RDF, and JSON.

 Gene annotation, genome annotation, and genome assembly models are currently represented in kbmodel.
 The existing models such as biolink and ccn are imported.